On Sale Now!

 Molly is the author of Cry it Out, Elemeno Pea, The May Queen, Carve, Training Wisteria and Close Up Space.
 Regional: Actors Theatre of Louisville/Humana Festival, South Coast Repertory, The Kennedy Center, The O’Neill National Playwrights Conference, Chautauqua Theater Company, City Theatre, Play Makers Rep, Geva Theatre Center, and many more.
 Off-Broadway: Manhattan Theatre Club.
 Metzler’s awards include the Lecomte du Nouy Prize from Lincoln Center, the National Student Playwriting Award from The Kennedy Center, the Association for Theatre in Higher Education’s David Mark Cohen Award, the Mark Twain Comedy Prize, and a finalist nod for the Susan Smith Blackburn Prize.
 She is currently under commission at Manhattan Theatre Club and South Coast Repertory.
 In television, Metzler has written for Casual (Hulu), Orange Is the New Black (Netflix), Codes of Conduct (HBO), and is currently a writer/co-producer on Shameless (Showtime).
 She is also a screenwriter, currently adapting Ali Benjamin’s award-winning novel The Thing About Jellyfishinto a film for OddLot and Pacific Standard (Reese Witherspoon’s company).
 Metzler was educated at SUNY Geneseo, Boston University, New York University’s Tisch School for the Arts, and The Juilliard School.
 She lives in Los Angeles.

-Kevin is thrilled be back at Northlight, where previous credits include You Can’t Take it With You, The Lady with All the Answers, and Inherit the Wind.
-As a composer and sound designer he has received 10 Jeff Awards (20 nominations), and is a company member with The House Theatre, and a Hypocrites community member.
+Kevin is thrilled be back at Northlight where previous credits include The Legend of Georgia McBride, Miss Bennet, You Can’t Take it With You, The Lady with All the Answers, and Inherit the Wind.
+As a composer and sound designer he has received 10 Jeff Awards (20 nominations), and is a company member with The House Theatre.
 Locally he has worked with Steppenwolf, Chicago Shakespeare, Lookingglass, Court, and many others.
-Regionally: The Seattle Rep, The Signature Theatre, A.C.T., The Olney Theatre Center, The Adrienne Arscht Center of Miami, and others.
+Regionally: The Pasadena Playhouse, The Southern Rep, Le Petite Theatre, The Seattle Rep, The Signature Theatre, The Olney Theatre Center, The Adrienne Arscht Center of Miami, and others.
 He is also a drummer.

 Enjoy Subscriber Advantages: